abudnik/planham/README.md

 *--*--*--*
 ```

-When face 8 is being chosen for merging, then condition C3 is violated: previously non-chosen face 5 forms an isolated component consisting of one face, that generates cycle 6-7-11-10, which excludes further successful attempts to find the Hamiltonian cycle.
+When face 8 is being chosen for merging, then condition C3 is violated: previously non-chosen face 5 forms an isolated component consisting of one face, that generates cycle 6-7-11-10, which excludes further successful attempts to find a Hamiltonian cycle.
 This case is checked by has_isolated_faces_component function.
 Then, the algorithm backtracks at step 8, where face 8 is not being chosen for merging:

 ```
 *--*--*--*